geoff-project/coi-utils/docs/guide/lsa_utils.rst

 hooks and replaces them with whatever hooks came previously.

-To ensure that you don't forget to uninstall your trim request hooks, you can also use them as a context manager:
+To ensure that you don't forget to uninstall your trim request hooks, you can also use them as a :term:`context manager`:

     >>> with ForcefulHooks() as hooks:
     ...     lsa_utils.get_current_hooks() is hooks